amybohbeanii/Study/fin10.md

   * a diversified portfolio of stocks and bonds might suffer, but the losses would be much smaller than those experienced by an all stock portfolio (2008)

   ## arithmetic versus geometric averages
+  * arithmetic average return: what you earn in a particular year
   * geometric average return: average compound return per year over a particular period, always smaller
+  * arithmetic avg return is probably too high for longer periods, and geo. too low for shortter periods.
+  * use arithmetic for long run projects and short run projects use geometric

   ```
   if we have T years of returns,